borisdj/EFCore.UtilExtensions/README.md

     ...
 }
 ```
-NOTE: Useful for verstion prior to .Net7, mainly for .Net6, since with .Net7+ it can be achieved by overriding a method in DbContext:
+NOTE: Useful for versions prior to .Net7, mainly for .Net6, since with .Net7+ it can be achieved directly by overriding a method in DbContext:
 ```C#
 // In DbContext
 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)